gnfrazier/gnfrazier.github.io/_posts/2018-3-11-packed-bar-charts.md

 **Question:** What if we displayed the top results in a traditional bar chart, then filled the rest of the area like a heatmap, maintaining the original axis scale for the heatmap component?

 **Answer:**  I like it.
 When explaining to business users it allows me to display the full data set in a single visualization.
 Frequently a stakeholder gets a specific term stuck in their head.
 That this one keyword is critical to the success of them selling products.
-With a packed bar display it is instantly apparent how that term ranks in the full scale of the words searched.
+With a packed bar display, it is instantly apparent how that term ranks in the full scale of the words searched.

 Minor downside for me.
 While there is an [R package for packed bar charts](https://github.com/AdamSpannbauer/rPackedBar "GitHub - Adam Spannbauer - rPackedBar") based on [plotly](https://plot.ly).
 I don't see a way to do it in Python yet.
 Hopefully Xan's talk yesterday inspired somebody to implement it.